-Client-driven Management of 5G RTC Edge Processing
+5.z Call flow for MNO-Facilitated RTC sessions (CS#3)

 In collaboration scenario 3, MNO hosts the WebRTC sessions by providing a trusted WebRTC signalling server in the 5G-RTC AS.
 In addition, a trusted media server is also present in 5G-RTC AS to support SFU and MCU functionality.
+Note that, when the WebRTC application is a web-based application, the MSH function is not supported.

-The call flows for CS 3 are as shown in Figure 1.
+The call flows for this scenario when MSH is involved are as shown in Figure 1.

 Figure 1.
 Call flows for MNO facilitated 5G-RTC sessions (collaboration scenario 3)

-The 5G-RTC Application Provider creates a Provisioning Session with the 5G-RTC AF and starts provisioning the usage of the RTC Streaming session between two endpoints.
+The 5G-RTC Application Provider may create a Provisioning Session with the 5G-RTC AF and starts provisioning the usage of the RTC Streaming session between two endpoints.
 During the establishment phase, the used features such as content consumption measurement, logging, collection and reporting; QoE metrics measurement, logging, collection and reporting; dynamic policy; network assistance; are negotiated and detailed configurations are exchanged.

-The 5G-RTC Application Provider Provisioning Session phase is performed prior to the establishment of any related WebRTC sessions by the 5G-RTC Application Provider.
-Subsequent updates to the provisioning session are possible.
+The 5G-RTC Application Provider Provisioning Session phase is optionally performed prior to the establishment of any related WebRTC sessions by the 5G-RTC Application Provider.
+Detailed procedure is addressed in clause 5.2.

-Create Provisioning Session: In this step, the 5G-RTC Application Provider creates a new provisioning session.

-Provision 5G-RTC features: In this step, the 5G-RTC Application Provider may create different configurations such as content consumption measurement, logging, collection and reporting; QoE metrics measurement, logging, collection and reporting; dynamic policy; network assistance; charging, offering STUN/TURN servers, WebRTC signalling servers, edge processing, etc.

 The ICE candidate discovery phase is performed with the following steps in an MNO-facilitated 5G-RTC system:

 Configuration information: The 5G-RTC AF uses the RTC-5 interface to provide the MSH with a list of trusted STUN/TURN servers, trusted WebRTC signaling and data channel servers and their capabilities.
 The UE may use this configuration information for establishing RTC sessions.